 Branching Out Horticulture Career Expo is an opportunity for KPU Horticulture students and employers to engage insightful conversations about careers in the horticulture industry.
-The event consists of an open networking, industry panelists and a networking roundtable as the main event.
+The event consists of open networking, industry panelists and a networking roundtable as the main event.

 For more information, email firstname.lastname@example.org.

-2019 INDUSTRY PANELISTS
+2020 INDUSTRY PANELISTS